Message

 :{count}mes[sages] clear Clear messages, keeping only the {count} most recent ones.

-The number of remembered messages is fixed at 200.
+The number of remembered messages is determined by the 'messagesopt' option.

 g<